Return to top

 Print Recipe

-4.50 from 6 votes
+4.92 from 37 votes

-Guilt-Free, Healthy 7 Layer Taco Dip
+7 Layer Taco Dip

 This healthy, seven layer taco dip is a party table's best friend!
 Lightened up from the traditional bean dip recipes but with all of the same great flavor, you'll love how this bean dip tastes with chips, veggies or even on its own.
-Ready in just 20 minutes and kid-friendly too!
+Ready in just 20 minutes and family-friendly too!

 Prep Time15 minutes